• Skip to primary navigation

 Do I need a Scuba Refresher?

-If it’s been some time, but you had hundreds of dives, and are a comfortable diver, you can dive the pool for a small fee or tag along on our guided dives at the quarry socials.
+If it’s been some time, but you have had hundreds of dives, and are a comfortable diver, you can tag along on our guided dives at the quarry socials.
+However, we probably won’t have the availability to spend a lot of one-on-one time with you.

-However, in both of these instances, we probably won’t have the availability to spend a lot of one-on-one time with you.
-So if you got certified, then immediately took a long break, or don’t remember a lot of the basics, a scuba refresher would be best.
+So, if you got certified, then immediately took a long break, or don’t remember a lot of the basics, a scuba refresher would be best.

 Back to Top